dyanhua/APCs_scRNA-Seq/README.md

 ## Introduction

-The codes include the analysis code for the scRNA-seq data.
+The codes include the analysis code for the scRNA-seq data from stromal vascular fraction (SVF) of human visceral adipose tissue (VAT).

 ## Usage